 Key PFAS-specific components to this approach are the selection of, and sources for, BAFs to estimate prey or forage tissue concentrations, and the wildlife toxicity data for PFAS (no observed adverse effect levels [NOAELs] and lowest observed adverse effect levels [LOAELs]).

 As noted, there are currently few PFAS toxicity data for wildlife in the scientific literature or standard toxicity databases.
-Furthermore, given the minimum toxicity database requirements for developing Tier I criteria (see USEPA (1995b)), it is unlikely these requirements will be met for individual PFAS at the current time.
-Note that the GLI technical support document does provide guidance on developing Tier II wildlife values for contaminants with limited toxicity data (USEPA 1995b).
+Furthermore, given the minimum toxicity database requirements for developing Tier I criteria (see USEPA (1995)), it is unlikely these requirements will be met for individual PFAS at the current time.
+Note that the GLI technical support document does provide guidance on developing Tier II wildlife values for contaminants with limited toxicity data (USEPA 1995).
 Conder et al. (2020) and Divine et al. (2020) are good sources of PFAS toxicity reference values (TRVs) for avian and mammalian wildlife that not only include tables of recommended values, but also provide guidance on reviewing toxicity studies reported in the literature and selecting the values.
-Additionally, Table 7-3 (see link in Section 7.2) presents TRVs derived for mammalian wildlife.
+Additionally, Table 7-3, link in Section 7.2, presents TRVs derived for mammalian wildlife.

 USEPA published a science advisory board consultation document on tissue-based criteria for “bioaccumulative” chemicals as proposed revisions to aquatic life guidelines (USEPA 2005).
 The approach is based on the recognition that for bioaccumulative chemicals, there is a need to develop criteria that account for multiple routes of exposure such as the diet, sediment, and water.